-The University is now requiring either Pitt or UPMC email addresses in order to gain access to MyIBC.
+The University requires either Pitt or UPMC email addresses in order to gain access to MyIBC.

 - Set up your CITI account